ankitacoder3/Digitized-Environment-Monitoring-System-DEMS/README.md

 ## Introduction

 -	Environment monitoring systems are used to garner data and provide weather information of a certain area.
--	It is mainly used to measure and forecast weather conditions.
+It is mainly used to measure and forecast weather conditions.

 -	The Arduino based Digitized Environment Monitoring System, can show you ambient temperature, humidity, pressure, dust density, light intensity, altitude and much more data from your surroundings.
-- These observations can be used to predict weather from home or any other place at your convenience.
+These observations can be used to predict weather from home or any other place at your convenience.

+- The project DEMS has 2 files:
+    1. ```DEMS.ino``` : This is contains the ```Arduino Code```.
+    2. ```DEMS_NODEMCU.ino``` : This is contains the code for the ```Wi-fi``` module, ```ESP8266 NODEMCU```.

+- Furthermore, the project DEMS, also uses many sensors.
+The working of these are provided below, under the ```DEMS Working Details``` section.

   <p align="right">(<a href="#readme-top">back to top</a>)</p>
   </br>